Battle of Mortara: Battle

 By owning Mortara and the road junction between Novara and Vigevano, the Austrians had already gained crucial advantages.
 The Piedmontese were flanked and unable to call for further reinforcements, their only option was to retreat northwards.
 Benedek had already arrived in Mortara with a battalion from the Gyulai regiment and captured the city with only 150 men.
 When the battalions of the Brigade Cuneo and Regina, which was commanded by La Marmora, approached, Benedek was still numerically inferior, but demanded the surrender of the Piedmontese, many of whom surrendered.
 56 officers and 2,000 men stretched out their weapons in front of Benedek, including Colonels Delfino and Abrate.
 As a result of the march on the flank, victory for the Austrians was achieved.
 Troops of the Savoy Division tried to counterattack with two battalions of the Cuneo Brigade after San Giorgio, but completely failed.

-Casualties for the Piedmontese lost 500 men and another 2,000 captured.
+Casualties for the Piedmontese were 500 men lost and another 2,000 captured.
 They also lost many important positions.
 The Austrians on the other hand only lost 190 men.
+Other estimates, such as Gaston Bodart, give different data: among the Austrians 310 dead or wounded and 40 captured or missing, while among the Piedmontese 300 dead or wounded and 2,100 captured or missing, along with 6 cannons.